atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/lOn_Image_84.png)

-2. The default is provide historical log view, let?s stream logs in Realtime by selecting ?Realtime option?.  \
+2. The default is provide historical log view, let's stream logs in Realtime by selecting 'Realtime option'.  \
  \
-You will observe that the last log entry shows our log message ?Retrieving customer object for id: 1?.
+You will observe that the last log entry shows our log message 'Retrieving customer object for id: 1'.

 ![](/images/K1o_Image_85.png)